-- 1.1: Serum levels of calcium, phosphorus and intact plasma parathyroid hormone (PTH) should be measured in all patients with CKD and GFR less than 60ml per minute per 1.73m2 (Evidence).
-The frequency of these measurements should be based on the stage of CKD (Opinion).
-1.2: These measurements should be made more frequently if the patient is receiving concomitant therapy for the abnormalities in the serum levels of calcium, phosphorus or PTH, as detailed in Guidelines 4, 5, 7 and 9 and in transplant regiment. and 8 and in transplant recipient, Guideline 16.
+- 1.1: Serum levels of calcium, phosphorus and intact plasma parathyroid hormone (PTH) should be measured in all patients with CKD and GFR less than 60ml per minute per 1.73m (Evidence).
+The frequency of these measurements should be based on the stage of CKD (Opinion). - 1.2: These measurements should be made more frequently if the patient is receiving concomitant therapy for the abnormalities in the serum levels of calcium, phosphorus or PTH, as detailed in Guidelines 4, 5, 7 and 8 and in transplant recipient, Guideline 16.